Joel Mokyr: Honours and awards

 Mokyr was elected to the American Academy of Arts and Sciences in 1996, and was elected a Fellow of the Econometric Society in 2011.
 He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2001, whose biennial Heineken Award for History he received in 2006.
 He is also a foreign member of the British Academy and the Accademia dei Lincei.
 He won the 2015 Balzan International Prize for economic history.
 He was elected a Distinguished Fellow by the American Economic Association in 2018.
+In 2021, he was named a Clarivate Citation laureate in Economic Sciences.

 In 2025 Mokyr was awarded half of the Nobel Memorial Prize in Economic Sciences "for having identified the prerequisites for sustained growth through technological progress", the other half going to Philippe Aghion and Peter Howitt.
 The Nobel committee credited him with "demonstrat[ing] that if innovations are to succeed one another in a self-generating process, we not only need to know that something works, but we also need to have scientific explanations for why."

+In 2026, the Carnegie Corporation of New York selected Mokyr for its annual Great Immigrants recognition.

 Personal life

 Mokyr is married to Margalit (née Birnbaum), professor of Biochemistry and Molecular Biology at the University of Illinois Chicago.
 They have two daughters.
 He is an enthusiastic listener of Israeli classical music station Kol Hamusica.

+Despite moving to Israel at age 9, he is still fluent in Dutch.

+His late brother was Rob Mok, former advocate general in The Netherlands.